Two people walking up snowy hill wearing crampons

 C1

-When fitting C1 crampons insert the boot toes first and secure the rear heel in the plastic bail.
-Run the webbing strap through the toe bail, around to the heel bail on the opposite side to the buckle and back across the ankle to the double eyelet buckle and fasten securely.
+When fitting C1 crampons, insert the boot toes first and secure the rear heel in the basket.
+Run the webbing strap through the toe basket, around to the heel basket on the opposite side to the buckle and back across the ankle to the double eyelet buckle and fasten securely.
 Tie the excess strap to the toe piece and cut any excess.

 C2

-To fit C2 crampons insert the toe as for a C1 crampon.
-To attach the heel piece line up the heel lever is lined up with the boot’s heel welt, it should snap shut securely.
-Fit the webbing strap through the toe piece then through the eyelet and fasten.
+To fit C2 crampons, insert the toe like a C1 crampon.
+To attach the heel piece, line up the heel lever with the boot’s heel welt, and it should snap shut securely.
+Fit the webbing strap through the toe piece, then through the eyelet and fasten.

 C3